-- Type the name or partial name of an object in the Quick Filter field. - Click the magnifying glass button to open the Tenant Directory filter panel.
+- Type the name or partial name of an object in the Quick Filter field. - Click the cube icon to open the Tenant Directory filter panel.
 In this panel, click the Tenant that you want to select.
 Use the Quick Filter field in this panel to filter the Tenant list.